Phil Gaglardi

-Philip Arthur Gaglardi (January 13, 1913 – September 23, 1995), sometimes known as Flying Phil, was a politician in the Canadian province of British Columbia.
-He is best known for his service as Minister of Highways in the BC government from 1952 to 1972.
+Philip Arthur Gaglardi (January 13, 1913 – September 23, 1995), often known as Flying Phil, was a politician in the Canadian province of British Columbia.
+He served in the provincial Cabinet from 1952 to 1972.

 Private and family life

 Gaglardi was born in Mission, British Columbia as one of eleven children to poor Italian immigrants.
 In 1938 he married Jennie Sandin, a Pentecostal minister.
-He attended Bible school and was also ordained as a Pentecostal minister.
-In 1944 they moved to Kamloops and he became the leader of Calvary Temple (now St. Andrew's).
-Phil began the radio program “Chapel in the Sky” and Jennie the “Aunt Jennie” broadcast.
-Gaglardi continued his weekly 15 minute broadcasts throughout his political career.
+He attended Bible school and was ordained a Pentecostal minister.
+In 1944 he moved to Kamloops and became the leader of Calvary Temple (now St. Andrew's).
+He began the radio program Chapel in the Sky and his wife began the Aunt Jennie broadcast.
+He continued his weekly 15-minute broadcasts throughout his political career.

-The Gaglardis had two sons: Bob Gaglardi, founder of Northland Properties (whose holdings include the 60-hotel Sandman Hotel chain and 100-plus restaurants under various labels), whose family is the current owner of the National Hockey League's Dallas Stars, and Bill Gaglardi, a Calgary businessman.
+The Gaglardis had two sons: Bob Gaglardi, founder of Northland Properties, whose holdings include hotel chains, restaurants and sports teams; and Bill Gaglardi, a Calgary businessman.

 Political career

-Gaglardi was first elected to the legislature in the 1952 election as a Member of the Legislative Assembly (MLA) as part of the British Columbia Social Credit League.
+Gaglardi was first elected to the legislature in 1952 as the member for Kamloops, under the banner of the Social Credit Party.
 The party had enough seats to form a minority government, but had no leader.
 Gaglardi ran for the post, but lost in a vote of caucus members.
-It was reported that Gaglardi lost by 10 to 9 to W.A.C.
-Bennett, but according to Bennett's biographer, Bennett received 10 of the 19 votes and Gaglardi one.
-He won a total of seven elections and served as a Cabinet minister for the full duration of Bennett's time as Premier.
+It was reported that Gaglardi lost to W.A.C.
+Bennett by ten votes to nine, but according to Bennett's biographer, Bennett received ten of the 19 votes and Gaglardi only one.
+He served in the Cabinet for the full duration of Bennett's premiership.